nbkenichi/pinentry-mac-touchid/README.md

 **🫆 Touch ID 🫆** support is included.

 ## How does Touch ID work 🫆
-When an appropriate passphrase is found in iCloud keychain, original pinentry-mac passes it silently to gpg-agent.
+After an appropriate passphrase is found in macOS Keychain, original pinentry-mac returns it to gpg-agent without interactive confirmation.
-But pinentry-mac-touchid requests Touch ID authentication before passing it.
+But pinentry-mac-touchid requests Touch ID authentication before accessing to gpg-agent, not Keychain.
-If you cancel, the original window for entering the passphrase will be displayed.
+If you cancel the authentication, the original pinentry-mac's window is displayed to enter a passphrase of GnuPG.

 ## Prerequisites 🫆
-Before installation of pinentry-mac-touchid, it is recommended to build original pinentry-mac to verify your environment and libraries with Homebrew or MacPorts.
+Before installing pinentry-mac-touchid, it is recommended to build original pinentry-mac to check your environment and libraries with MacPorts or Homebrew.
-Also You should use original pinentry-mac to understand its expected behaviors and required permissions of iCloud keychain.
+Also You should use original pinentry-mac to understand its expected behaviors and required permissions of macOS Keychain.
 They are same as pinentry-mac-touchid.

 ### gpg-agent.conf: